Refugee Week 2026: Courage

 To get involved:

-What: Students can create their art work on the theme ‘Community as a Superpower’ using any medium (e.g. paint, pencils, pastels, crayons, collage) on A3 or A4 card (or paper but mounted).
+What: Students can create their art work on the theme ‘Courage’ using any medium (e.g. paint, pencils, pastels, crayons, collage) on A3 or A4 paper.
 Please submit no more than 20 pieces per school.
-The work will be collected from you on Monday 9th June.
+The work will be collected from you on Monday 8th June.

-Where: Work will be exhibited in 12 libraries across the Bradford District.
-Some will be displayed at The Beacon (Bradford 2025) and an online exhibition will also be put together and shared.
+Where: Work will be exhibited in 10 libraries across the Bradford District.
+An online exhibition will also be put together and shared with you.

 Pupils’ work from previous years…